c-m-jagielski/web_app/README.md

 The file `MyHtml.html` uses the functions in `Hello.js`.
 It was my first web page, to learn the basics of javascript.

+# To run
+Simply open `chess01.html` locally in your favorite browser.

+Note that most of my testing is in Safari.

 # Known bugs
 * No castling
 * Checkmate doesn't work